Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 XP2_electrical_engine_sound_anomaly_detection/
 &nbsp;&nbsp;&nbsp; XP2_electrical_engine_sound_anomaly_detection/
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; dataset/
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; IDMT-ISA-ELECTRICAL-ENGINE/
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Spectrograms/
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; notebook.ipynb
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; XP2_config.xml
 &nbsp;&nbsp;&nbsp; current_config.xml

-The subfolder of XP2 contains the configuration, the notebook, and the dataset of this experience.
+The subfolder of XP2 contains the configuration, and the notebook of this experiment.
 Your configuration is the file _current_config.xml_

 ### End

-You can open the notebook to check its construction.
+You can open the notebook in order to check its construction but it is not executable as it is specified at the beginning of this document.

-**If you want to execute the notebook you will have to have a working Jupyter environment and install the Python libraries needed.**

-Please refer to the **"How to run a Jupyter Notebook"** section in the main [README.md](../README.md).

-Once the Jupyter is running **you can execute the notebook cells in sequential order starting from the imports cell BUT SKIP THE DATA FORMATING SECTION that computes spectrograms.
-These data are already computed and included with the dataset.**

 ### Conclusion